naveen-420/intern-python-test/README.md

 4. Share your GitHub repository link to the mail, once completed.

+### Note: Please don't use ai tools.
-## Note: If you have any questions, please send an email to address you received the assesment.
+If you have any questions, please write a mail.